Influence of agent's self-disclosure on human empathy: Introduction

 Empathy has been studied not only in the field of psychology but also in the field of engineering.
 For example, empathy has received a lot of attention in the field of virtual reality.
-Bertrand et al. \cite{Bertrand18} proposed a theoretical analysis of various mechanisms of empathy practice to define a possible framework for the design of empathy training in virtual reality.
-Curran et al. \cite{Curran19} investigated empathy by showing a video from the visual perspective of a person watching a virtual reality movie.
-Empathy has also been studied in the online environment.
-Pfeil et al. \cite{Pfeil07} performed a qualitative content analysis on 400 messages from a bulletin board on depression to investigate how empathy was expressed and facilitated in online communication.
-Empathy is also attracting attention in product design, and Bennett et al. \cite{Bennett19} discussed and investigated a human-centered design process (promise of empathy) in which designers try to understand the target user in order to inform technology development.
+Bertrand et al.\cite{Bertrand18} proposed a theoretical analysis of various mechanisms of empathy practice to define a possible framework for the design of empathy training in virtual reality.
+Herrera et al.\cite{Herrera18} compared the short- and long-term effects of traditional and VR viewpoint acquisition tasks.
+They also conducted experiments investigating the role of technological immersion with respect to different types of intermediaries.
+Curran et al.\cite{Curran19} investigated empathy by showing a video from the visual perspective of a person watching a virtual reality movie. \\ Empathy has also been studied in the online environment.
+Pfeil and Zaphiris\cite{Pfeil07} performed a qualitative content analysis on 400 messages from a bulletin board on depression to investigate how empathy was expressed and facilitated in online communication.
+Empathy is also attracting attention in product design, and Bennett and Rosner\cite{Bennett19} discussed and investigated a human-centered design process (promise of empathy) in which designers try to understand the target user in order to inform technology development. \\ Chella et al.\cite{Chella20} discussed self-awareness and inner speech in humans and AI agents and provided an initial proposal for a cognitive architecture for implementing inner speech in robots.
+While the foundations of internal speech had been investigated primarily in the fields of psychology and philosophy, research in robotics had not yet addressed self-aware behavior.
+Therefore, after discussing self-awareness and inner speech in humans and AI agents, they proposed the above cognitive architecture.
+Their approach had an advantage in that a robot's inner speech could be heard by an external observer, and introspective and self-regulated speech could be detected.

-As another field of studying empathy, there is one in which humans empathize with artificial objects.
-In the fields of human-agent interaction (HAI) and human-robot interaction (HRI), empathy between humans and agents and robots is studied.
-The following research has been conducted in the field of HRI.
-Leite et al. \cite{Leite14} conducted a long-term survey in an elementary school to present and evaluate a social robot empathy model aimed at interacting with children over a long period of time.
-They measured children's perceptions of social presence, engagement, and social support.
-Mollahosseini et al. \cite{Mollahosseini18} incorporated a deep neural network (DNN)-based automated facial expression recognition (FER) system into the speech dialogue of social robots.
-The function was extended and enhanced beyond voice dialogue to integrate the user's emotional state into the robot's reaction.